daveprowse/prom-course/labs/lab-02/lab-02.md

     query_log_file: /var/lib/prometheus/query.log
     ```

     > Note: This lab is based on the scripted installation of Prometheus.
 However, the data directory can vary depending on your installation.
 Modify it as necessary.
-If you are running Prometheus statically, use `/prometheus/query.log` or store the file in the `./data` directory wherever you copied the Prometheus binary to.
+If you are running Prometheus statically, store the file in the `./data` directory wherever you copied the Prometheus binary to.
+Or, if you are working in Docker, use `/prometheus/query.log`.

 3. Save and close the configuration file.
 4. Restart Prometheus